 Toyota Motor Corporation (TMC) held an online event to show e-Palette geared towards practical MaaS applications on December 22, 2020.
-Video from the online event is available below.

 Online event of e-Palette Geared Towards Practical MaaS Applications